 What Is The Main Street Lending Program & Is My Small Business Qualified?

 As the COVID-19 pandemic continues its societal devastation and an economic crisis thrives in its wake, many businesses throughout the US are hurting financially.
-In an effort to help alleviate small- and medium-sized businesses, the Federal Reserve has announced a new program known as the Main Street Lending Program.
+In an effort to help alleviate small- and medium-sized businesses, the Federal Reserve is running a program known as the Main Street Lending Program.

-This program allocates up to $600 billion in loans for businesses affected by the COVID-19.
-Once it goes into effect, it will hopefully provide some sort of shot in the arm to the economy.
-However, not all businesses will qualify — many small businesses may struggle to meet the program’s stringent requirements.
+This program allocated up to $600 billion in loans for businesses affected by the COVID-19.
+Its aim is to provide a shot in the arm to the economy.
+However, not all businesses qualify — many small businesses struggle to meet the program’s stringent requirements.